Emerging Nuclear Energy Countries

 In mid-2010 three sites were being considered for main plants: Muria (central Java), Banten (west Java) and Bangka Island (off southern Sumatra to NE, 2 locations: West Bangka and South Bangka).
 All are on the north shores, away from the tectonic subduction zone.
 BATAN has undertaken a feasibility study for Bangka, and it has signed an agreement with the Bangka-Belitung provincial government.
 Bangka is far from any active volcano, has low seismic hazard, no tsunami hazard (shallow sea), and low population.

 BATAN’s focus in 2013 shifted to West Kalimantan, using small reactor units suited to the relative lack of grid infrastructure there and where most electricity is imported from Malaysia.
-In November 2013 the Research & Technology Ministry (RISTEK) affirmed its intention of building a small (eg 30 MWe) power reactor, at an unspecified place, possibly from 2015.
-In February 2014 the minister was quoted as saying that a 30 MW nuclear power plant would be built by BATAN at Serpong, near Jakarta.
+In November 2013 the Research & Technology Ministry (RISTEK) affirmed its intention of building a small (eg 30 MWe) power reactor, at an unspecified place.
+In February 2014 the minister was quoted as saying that a 30 MW nuclear power plant would be built by BATAN at Serpong, near Jakarta, the site of Indonesia’s largest research reactor.

 BATAN has undertaken a pre-feasibility study for a small Korean SMART reactor for power and desalination on Madura island.
 However, this awaits the building of a reference plant in Korea.